 Did you know there are crystal clear, teal-blue lakes with road access nestled in the Rocky Mountains without the crowds you see at other popular destinations?
 Nestled in the heart of the East Kootenay region, Cranbrook is an underrated gem for paddling.

 While many know the area for its vast swaths of perfectly groomed golf courses, there is much to enjoy in its more more liquid environments, such as the calm waters of St. Mary’s, Moyie, and Norbury lakes.
 In fact, there are a dozen lakes within a 45-minute drive of Cranbrook that all offer easy access, stunning mountain views, and very few people.
-For something a bit more exciting, paddlers can play in the whitewater on the St Mary or Bull rivers.
-This article will tell you everything you need to know to plan a paddling trip to Cranbrook, British Columbia.
+For something a bit more exciting, paddlers can play in various rivers around the city.
+For a list of those, visit our article: “Best Rivers to Paddle in Cranbrook.”

 Norbury Lake